andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

             </p>
             <ul>
                 <li>
-                    short name of the GraphQL interface type (for example: <code>'UserInterface'</code>)
+                    short name of the InterfaceType
+                    (for example: <code>'UserInterface'</code>)
                 </li>
                 <li>
-                    the name of the php class that implements the corresponding GraphQL interface type (for example: <code>UserInterface::class</code>).
+                    the name of the php class that implements the corresponding InterfaceType (for example: <code>UserInterface::class</code>).
                 </li>
             </ul>